 Auto Upgrade WordPress Themes – Same as above, just remember, theme issue could crash a whole look and feel of your website so I recommend leaving it unchecked in order to do a full backup before updating.

-Backup Location – This is a location of your backup files on your Namecheap server.
+Backup Location – This is the location of your backup files on your Namecheap server.
 I always leave them on default, it’s easier to find them from cPanel in case something goes wrong and if you contact Namecheap support they will also be able to locate your backups faster and help you faster.
-In the other hand if you need them in the custom folder just select Local Folder option.
+On the other hand, if you need them in the custom folder just select the Local Folder option.